-3. When the turner arm is lowered all the way, the side supports will begin to lower.
-Back the clamp off slightly, and let the side supports come down until they are positioned below the level of your first few cuts.
+4. Make sure the side supports are positioned low enough for the blade to pass over them.
+If they are not, back the clamp off slightly and push the side supports down until they are positioned below the level of your first few cuts.